Work With Us

 IBHRI follows a team science model in its scientific collaborations.

-IBHRI has a board of directors, a scientific advisory board, and affiliate research scientists.
-Scientists and students from any discipline and any part of the world can join IBHRI as an affiliate research scientist (affiliated researcher).
+IBHRI was founded in 2017 by Dr. Josh Matacotta, Edith Gurrola, and Francisco Rosales-Perez.
+It has a board of directors, a scientific advisory board, affiliated research scientists, and community partners.
+Scientists and students from any discipline and any part of the world can join IBHRI as an affiliated research scientist (affiliated researcher).
 Our location independence allows affiliated researchers to reside anywhere in the world.
 Our affiliated researchers currently reside in USA, Canada, Cyprus, Greece, and Iran.
-IBHRI was founded in 2017 by Dr. Josh Matacotta, Edith Gurrola, and Francisco Rosales-Perez.

 Why Become an Affiliate Researcher?